New Brunswick dollar

 The dollar was the currency of New Brunswick between 1860 and 1867.
 It replaced the pound at a rate of 4 dollars = 1 pound (5 shillings = 1 dollar) and was equal to the Canadian dollar.
-The New Brunswick dollar was replaced by the Canadian dollar at par when New Brunswick entered the Canadian Confederation.
+New Brunswick currency was created by New Brunswick based banks until the advent of central banking following the 1933 The Royal Commission on Banking and Currency (also known as the Macmillan Commission).

 Coins

 Coins were issued between 1861 and 1864 in denominations of 1/2, 1, 5, 10 and 20 cent.
 The 1/2 and 1 cent were struck in bronze, the others in silver.
 The 1/2 cent piece was struck in error by the Royal Mint, as New Brunswick used a different pound conversion rate than Nova Scotia and did not require the denomination.
 As most of the coins were returned for melting, surviving 1/2 cent pieces are scarce.

 Banknotes

 Four chartered banks issued notes, the Bank of New Brunswick, the Central Bank of New Brunswick, the Commercial Bank of New Brunswick and the People's Bank of New Brunswick.
 Denominations issued were 1, 2, 3, 4, 5, 8, 10, 20, 50 and 100 dollars.
 The Commercial Bank's notes also bore the denominations in pounds and shillings.
 The Bank of New Brunswick and the People's Bank of New Brunswick continued to issue notes after Confederation, see Canadian chartered bank notes.